 Sec.
 4641P Electronic Services.
 The guidelines concerning electronic activities as may be applicable, are found in Sec.
 4701Q and its Subsections.
-(Circular No. 649 dated 09 March 2009)

 Sec.
 4642P Issuance and Operations of Electronic Money.
 The following guidelines shall govern the issuance of electronic money (e-money) and the operations of electronic money issuers (EMIs).
-(Circular No. 649 dated 09 March 2009)